19hours/sg-statutes/Acts/Income Tax Act.md

 “provisions” means the provision for doubtful debts arising from the loans of a bank or qualifying finance company and the provision for diminution in the value of its investments in securities;

-“qualifying finance company” means a company licensed under the Finance Companies Act to carry on financing business which has, in the basis period for any year of assessment for which the deduction under this section is first allowed, capital funds of not less than $50 million and a capital adequacy ratio of not less than 12% as determined under that Act;
+“qualifying finance company” means a company licensed under the Finance Companies Act to carry on financing business;

+[Act 45 of 2018 wef 12/11/2018]

-“qualifying profit” means the net profit (excluding any extraordinary gain which is not subject to tax) as shown in the audited accounts of the bank or qualifying finance company before deducting provision for taxation, tax paid, any extraordinary loss not allowed as a deduction, provision for doubtful debts arising from loans and provision for diminution in value of investments in securities;
+“qualifying profit” means the net profit (excluding any extraordinary gain which is not subject to tax) as shown in the audited accounts of the bank or qualifying finance company before deducting provision for taxation, tax paid, any extraordinary loss not allowed as a deduction, provision for doubtful debts arising from loans and provision for diminution in value of investments in securities.

+[Act 45 of 2018 wef 12/11/2018]

+[Deleted by Act 45 of 2018 wef 12/11/2018]

-“securities” means —
+(8) In this section, “securities” means —

+(a) in a case where the bank or qualifying finance company —

+(i) is required to prepare or maintain financial accounts in accordance with FRS 109 or SFRS(I) 9; or

+(ii) prepares or maintains financial accounts in accordance with FRS 109 or SFRS(I) 9 even though it is only required to do so in a later basis period,

+debentures, bonds or notes, but not those that are issued or guaranteed by the Government or the government of any other country; or

+(b) in any other case —

-(a) debentures, stocks, shares, bonds or notes excluding —
+(i) debentures, stocks, shares, bonds or notes excluding —

-(i) those issued or guaranteed by the Government of Singapore or the government of any other country; and
+(A) those issued or guaranteed by the Government or the government of any other country; and

-(ii) stocks and shares held by a bank or qualifying finance company and issued by any company in which 5% or more of the total number of its issued shares are beneficially owned, directly or indirectly, by the bank or qualifying finance company at any time during the basis period for the relevant year of assessment;
+(B) stocks and shares held by a bank or qualifying finance company and issued by any company in which 5% or more of the total number of its issued shares are beneficially owned, directly or indirectly, by the bank or qualifying finance company at any time during the basis period for the relevant year of assessment;

-(b) any right or option in respect of any debentures, stocks, shares, bonds or notes referred to in paragraph (a);
+(ii) any right or option in respect of any debentures, stocks, shares, bonds or notes mentioned in sub-paragraph (i);

-(c) units in any unit trust within the meaning of section 10B;
+(iii) units in any unit trust within the meaning of section 10B;

-(d) units in a registered business trust within the meaning of section 36B;
+(iv) units in a registered business trust within the meaning of section 36B;

-(e) any right or option in respect of any unit in a registered business trust within the meaning of section 36B; or
+(v) any right or option in respect of any unit in a registered business trust within the meaning of section 36B; or

-(f) units in a real estate investment trust within the meaning of section 43(10).
+(vi) units in a real estate investment trust within the meaning of section 43(10).

-[28/96; 34/2005; 29/2010]
+[Act 45 of 2018 wef 12/11/2018]

 14J\.
 [Repealed by Act 19 of 2013]